Hser2bio/Lats-Core/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of PIVX Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of LATS Core code.

-General PIVX Core
+General LATS Core
 ----------------------

 - New features should be exposed on RPC first, then can be made available in the GUI